-Services are varied and may include - personal care, shopping assistance, home cleaning, gardening and mowing, physiotherapy and other allied health, transport, mobility aids, home modifications, meal preparation, nursing care, continence products, home safety, personal alarms, respite and socialisation - generally any service to support your
+Services are varied and may include - personal care, shopping assistance, home cleaning, gardening and mowing, physiotherapy and other allied health, transport, mobility aids, home modifications, meal preparation, nursing care, continence products, home safety, personal alarms, respite and socialisation - generally any service to support your health and well-being.

 Home care package funds cannot be used as a general source of income for it ems such as day-to-day bills, food, mortgage payments or rent, holidays, entertainment and gambling as an example.
 You can find a full list of exclusions on https://www.myagedcare.gov.au/

 Personal Services - Bathing, showering & toileting, dressing/undressing, mobility, communication.